Pila Niningi

 Pila Kole Niningi is a Papua New Guinea politician.
 He is a Member of the National Parliament of Papua New Guinea, and represented the seat of Imbonggu Open from 1997 to 1998 and was re-elected to the seat in 2017.

 Early life

 Niningi graduated from the University of Papua New Guinea with a Bachelor of Laws.

 Political career

-He was first elected to the National Parliament in the 1997 general election.
+Niningi was first elected to the National Parliament in the 1997 general election.
 He was declared the winner of the seat on 14 August 1998 following a recount which was ordered by the Court of Disputed Returns.
 He was appointed as Minister for Public Services in October 1998 under Bill Skate, but was disqualified from Parliament by a Supreme Court decision on 28 October 1998.

-He was later re-elected to the National Parliament in the 2017 general election as an Independent.
+Niningi was later re-elected to the National Parliament in the 2017 general election as an Independent.
 He was appointed as Minister for Higher Education, Research, Science and Technology in the O'Neill-Abel Cabinet.
 He was then appointed as Minister for Inter-Government Relations on 7 June 2019 as part of the First Marape Cabinet.